rian39/socl923/log.md

 ## Fri 10 Mar 2017 09:00:00 GMT
 - TODO: need to print out Crang for my collection of readings
+- TODO: week 8 slides took too long to get through -- didn't really have time for the exercises + interview.
+Cut them back.

 ## Thu 16 Mar 2017 14:19:24 GMT
 - added some new images to Week 9 -- it's really a tidying up week.
-- remember to take feedback sheets next week.
+- remember to take feedback sheets next week (for week 10 -- they are in the folder).